-Verbs in English actually have two parts: the time and the aspect, or way of looking at that time.
+Verbs in English actually have two parts: the time and the aspect, or the way of looking at that time.
 So, for example, within the present time frame, there are three aspects commonly used: simple, continuous, and perfect.
 In the present time frame, simple is used to show habitual activity: “I drive every day.”
 Continuous shows ongoing activity or activity in the moment: “I am driving right now.”
-Perfect in the present time frame shows activity that began in the past but continues into the present time frame: “I have driven this car for ten years.”
+Perfect in the present time frame shows activity that began in the past but continues into the present time frame: “I have driven this car for 10 years.”
 The past and future time frames also have simple, continuous, and perfect aspects (and in some cases, perfect continuous tenses).

 Introduce students to the system

 Give students an overview of the entire verb system in the different time frames.
-The purpose of this is not to get students to learn or memorize the material right away but to get an overview of this variety of tenses and see how they relate to each other.
+The purpose of this is not to get students to learn or memorize the material right away but to get an overview of the variety of tenses and see how they relate to each other.
 I find it helpful to put the time frame across the top of the board or handout and the aspect down the side:

 Focus on one time frame at a time